Vintage Rolex Art Deco Silver Cased Cocktail Watch with Gems, Circa 1920

 SWISS QUARTZ MOVEMENT

-The watch is fully stamped for 18 carat gold and carries the leopard’s head stamp of the London Assay Office.
+The watch is fully stamped for 18 carat gold and carries the Leopard’s head stamp of the London Assay Office.
 Interestingly too, the letters “SD” also appear which are the sponsor’s mark for Sylvain Dreyfuss, the son of Moise Dreyfuss, the original founder of Rotary.
-Rotary has a significant history dating back to 1895.
+The Rotary watch brand has a significant history dating back to 1895.

 The case stampings are crisp and clean.

-The case inner shows an attractive machined pattern with the “SD” sponsor’s mark clearly evident.
+The case inner shows an attractive machined pattern with the “SD” sponsor’s mark clearly visible.

 ROTARY ELITE 18 CARAT GOLD QUARTZ WATCH WITH BOX